 Likewise, unwanted medicines can be dropped off at the Lebanon Police Department on Poverty Lane, 24 hours per day, seven days per week.
 No questions asked, just deposit them in the special container as soon as you walk in the main door.
-Hanover also provides the same level of service at their Police Headquarters.
+Hanover also provides the same level of service at its Police Headquarters.
 Please do not dispose of syringes, needles, or sharps in these boxes!

 Syringes, Needles, & Sharps Disposal

-The Lebanon Solid Waste Facility also accepts household generated "Sharps" which are used needles that individuals use to self-medicate.
+The Lebanon Solid Waste Facility also accepts household-generated "Sharps" which are used needles that individuals use to self-medicate.
 Please follow these steps: